whatisor/vega-lite/CONTRIBUTING.md

 ### Basic Lint & Test & Test Coverage

-`yarn lint` and `yarn test` run ts-lint and all unit-tests respectively.
-These two commands are automatically run by `yarn start` and `yarn watch`.
+`yarn test` run linting and all unit-tests respectively. `yarn format` automatically fixes linting issues if possible.

 `yarn test` includes test coverage and generates a report inside `coverage/index.html`.
 You can see if specific lines are covered in the unit test by running `open coverage/index.html`